ayatokura/ai-openscale/cloud-risk-wos-only.md

 {: #mrm-risk-wos-only-next}

 Use the analysis of fairness to redefine the model, possibly by using a different algorithm.
-Watson OpenScale enables you to compare models by looking at the key metrics in a side-by-side comparison.
+{{site.data.keyword.aios_short}} enables you to compare models by looking at the key metrics in a side-by-side comparison.
 Use this feature to determine which version of a model is the best one to send to production or which model might need work: